Lisa Rubenstein

 About Lisa DaVia Rubenstein

-Lisa DaVia Rubenstein is an Associate Professor of Educational Psychology, and she has been at Ball State since 2011.
-Currently, she directs the undergraduate gifted and talented programs, and her research examines motivation, creativity, and talent development.
+Lisa DaVia Rubenstein is a Professor of Educational Psychology, and she has been at Ball State since 2011.
+Currently, she teaches courses in qualitative research methodology, research in educational psychology and the development of creativity.
+Her research examines motivation, creativity, and talent development.
+She is serving as the Principal Investigator of Project Brilliance, which is piloting after school, performing arts programs across Indiana and Florida.

 Professional Experience